huggingface/datasets/docs/source/loading_datasets.rst

 Integrity verifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When downlaoding a dataset from the 🤗 dataset hub, the :func:`datasets.load_dataset` function performs by default a number of verifications on the downloaded files.
+When downloading a dataset from the 🤗 dataset hub, the :func:`datasets.load_dataset` function performs by default a number of verifications on the downloaded files.
 These verifications include:

+- Verifying the list of downloaded files
-- Verifying the number and size in bytes of the downloaded files
+- Verifying the number of bytes of the downloaded files
 - Verifying the SHA256 checksums of the downloaded files
 - Verifying the number of splits in the generated `DatasetDict`
 - Verifying the number of samples in each split of the generated `DatasetDict`

 You can disable these verifications by setting the :obj:`ignore_verifications` parameter to ``True``.

-You have the possibility to locally override the informations used to perform the integrity verifications by setting the :obj:`save_infos` parameter to ``True``.
+You also have the possibility to locally override the informations used to perform the integrity verifications by setting the :obj:`save_infos` parameter to ``True``.

 For example, run the following to skip integrity verifications when loading the IMDB dataset: